semantic-flow/sflo/documentation/dev.general-guidance.md

 ### RDF Data Handling

-- **Primary Format**: .trig files for RDF data storage and processing
+- **Primary Format**: .jsonld files for RDF data storage and processing
 - **Secondary Format**: Full JSON-LD support required
 - **RDF Libraries**: Use RDF.js ecosystem libraries consistently across components
 - **Namespace Management**: Follow IRI-based identifier patterns as defined in `sflo.concept.identifier.md`
 - **Reserved Names**: Validate against underscore-prefixed reserved identifiers per `sflo.concept.identifier.md`
 - The most effective validation strategy combines TypeScript structural validation with RDF semantic validation:

-### Semantic Mesh Architecture
+## Semantic Mesh Architecture

-- **Resource Types**: Nodes are the foundation, Components support Nodes, Flows are "abstract datasets", and "Snapshots" are their temporal slices as defined in `sflo.concept.mesh.md`
+- **Resource Types**: Nodes are the foundation, Components support Nodes, Flows are "abstract datasets" components, and "Snapshots" are flows' temporal slices
 - **Folder Structure**: Validate mesh folder structures (dataset nodes, bare nodes, etc.)
 - **System Components**: Distinguish between system-generated and user-modifiable components
 - **Weave Integration**: Code must support weave operations as defined in `sflo.concept.weave.md`

-### Documentation-Driven Development
+## Documentation-Driven Development

+- unclear, missing, or overly-verbose documentation must be called out
+- documentation should be wiki-style: focused on the topic at hand, don't repeat yourself, keep it as simple as possible
+- to encourage documentation-driven software engineering, code comments should refer to corresponding documentation by filename, and the documentation and code should be cross-checked for consistency whenever possible

+### Documentation Architecture

+Project documentation, specifications, and design choices are stored in `documentation/` using Dendron's hierarchical note system.
+Key documentation hierarchies include:

+- **Concepts**: `concept.*` files talk about general Semantic Flow concepts
+- **Mesh resource docs**: `mesh-resource.*` files define the semantic mesh architecture
+- **Product specifications**: `product.*` files detail each component
+- **Use cases**: `use-cases.*` for feature planning and testing

+- docs are in markdown, with wiki-flavored links
+  - link names can be specified with `[[link name|file]]`
+- Dendron handles the frontmatter
+  - don't rewrite IDs in the frontmatter
+  - agents should ask a human to create new documentation files

+#### Code Comments

-- **Code Comments**: reference corresponding documentation by filename (e.g., `// See sflo.concept.mesh.resource.node.md`)
+- **Reference docs from code**: reference corresponding documentation by filename (e.g., `// See sflo.concept.mesh.resource.node.md`)
 - **Interface Definitions**: Link to concept documentation in TSDoc comments
-- **Cross-Reference Validation**: Ensure consistency between code and documentation; if docs need updating, let me know
+- **Cross-Reference Validation**: Ensure consistency between code and documentation; if docs need updating, call it out
-- **API Documentation**: Generate from TSDoc comments?

-### Component Architecture

-- **Shared code**: should go in flow-core/
-- **Separation**: Maintain clear boundaries between flow-cli, flow-service, and flow-web
-- **Error Handling**: Use consistent error patterns across all components
-- **Async Patterns**: Use async/await for RDF operations and file I/O
-- **Type Safety**: Leverage TypeScript's type system for mesh resource validation

 ### File Organization & Naming